manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		From **Repository** > select **View on GitHub** to open OLL master.
 Go to your fork repo and verify this message.

 		 ```
-		 This branch is not behind the upstream oracle:master.
+		 This branch is not behind the upstream oracle:main.

 		 No new commits to fetch.
 Enjoy your day!
 		 ```